mindspore-ai/docs/docs/mindinsight/docs/source_en/accuracy_optimization.md

 8. The number of training epochs is insufficient.
 9. The API computation results include NaN and INF.

 Some of the preceding problems or symptoms can be reflected by loss, and some are difficult to observe.
-MindInsight provides targeted functions to observe the preceding symptoms and automatically check problems, helping you quickly locate root causes.
+MindSpore Insight provides targeted functions to observe the preceding symptoms and automatically check problems, helping you quickly locate root causes.
 For example:

-- The parameter distribution histogram module of MindInsight can display the change trend of model weights during the training process.
+- The parameter distribution histogram module of MindSpore Insight can display the change trend of model weights during the training process.
-- The Tensor Visualization module of MindInsight can display the specific values of tensors and compare different tensors.
+- The Tensor Visualization module of MindSpore Insight can display the specific values of tensors and compare different tensors.
-- The [MindInsight debugger](https://www.mindspore.cn/mindinsight/docs/en/master/debugger.html) provides various built-in check capabilities to check weight problems (for example, the weight is not updated, the weight is too large, or the weight value is too large or too small) and gradient problems (for example, gradient disappearance and explosion), activation value problems (for example, the activation value is saturated or too weak), all tensors are 0, and NaN/INF problems.
+- The [MindSpore Insight debugger](https://www.mindspore.cn/mindinsight/docs/en/master/debugger.html) provides various built-in check capabilities to check weight problems (for example, the weight is not updated, the weight is too large, or the weight value is too large or too small) and gradient problems (for example, gradient disappearance and explosion), activation value problems (for example, the activation value is saturated or too weak), all tensors are 0, and NaN/INF problems.

 ![loss](./images/loss.png)

-*Figure 8 Viewing the loss curve through the scalar visualization module on the MindInsight training dashboard*
+*Figure 8 Viewing the loss curve through the scalar visualization module on the MindSpore Insight training dashboard*

 In most cases, the `SummaryCollector` automatically records the loss curve of the model.
-You can view the loss curve through the scalar visualization module of MindInsight.
+You can view the loss curve through the scalar visualization module of MindSpore Insight.
 The loss curve reflects the dynamic trend of network training.
 By observing the loss curve, you can check whether the model is converged and whether the model is overfitting.

 ![histogram](./images/histogram_example.png)

-*Figure 9 Viewing the weight changes during training through the MindInsight parameter distribution chart*
+*Figure 9 Viewing the weight changes during training through the MindSpore Insight parameter distribution chart*

 In most cases, the `SummaryCollector` automatically records the model parameter changes (five parameters by default).
-You can view the changes in the parameter distribution histogram of MindInsight.
+You can view the changes in the parameter distribution histogram of MindSpore Insight.
 If you want to record the parameter distribution histogram of more parameters, see the `histogram_regular` parameter in [SummaryCollector](https://www.mindspore.cn/docs/en/master/api_python/mindspore/mindspore.SummaryCollector.html#mindspore.SummaryCollector) or the [HistogramSummary](https://www.mindspore.cn/mindinsight/docs/en/master/summary_record.html#method-two-custom-collection-of-network-data-with-summary-apis-and-summarycollector) API.

 ![tensor](./images/tensor.png)

-*Figure 10 Viewing the value of a specific tensor through the tensor visualization module on the MindInsight training dashboard*
+*Figure 10 Viewing the value of a specific tensor through the tensor visualization module on the MindSpore Insight training dashboard*

 Tensors are not automatically recorded.
-To view the tensor values through MindInsight, use the [TensorSummary](https://www.mindspore.cn/mindinsight/docs/en/master/summary_record.html#method-two-custom-collection-of-network-data-with-summary-apis-and-summarycollector) API.
+To view the tensor values through MindSpore Insight, use the [TensorSummary](https://www.mindspore.cn/mindinsight/docs/en/master/summary_record.html#method-two-custom-collection-of-network-data-with-summary-apis-and-summarycollector) API.

-The following describes how to use MindInsight to locate accuracy problems based on the common symptoms of the loss curve.
+The following describes how to use MindSpore Insight to locate accuracy problems based on the common symptoms of the loss curve.

 - An abnormal loss value is displayed.